BrainforgeUK/plg_content_bfpaypaldonate/README.md

-This plugin allows you to insert a Paypal donate button into an article or module by using:
+This plugin allows you to insert a Paypal donate button into an article / other content or module by using:
 ``{bfpaypaldonate}``